pryley/alfred-the-archive/README.md

 ## Random Notes

-To display a random note in "The Archive", type `arrandom` and press Enter.
+To display a random note in The Archive, type `arrandom` and press Enter.

 ![](.screenshots/arrandom.png)

 ## Creating Notes

 To create a note, type `arnew` along with a space, then enter the title of the note and optionally some tags.
-If you use a template, the title you enter will fill the {title} placeholder, and any tags you enter will fill the {tags} placeholder.
+If you use a template, the title you enter will fill the `{title}` placeholder, and any tags you enter will fill the `{tags}` placeholder.

 ![](.screenshots/arnew.png)